-Over the past several years, mobility has caught the eye of many enterprises looking to increase productivity, communication, culture, collaboration, engagement and customer service, among others.
-In fact, the mobile workforce is expected to grow to 1.88 billion in 2023.
+Over the past several years, mobility has caught the eye of many enterprises looking to increase productivity, communication, culture and morale, collaboration, engagement and customer service, among other areas.
+According to the OMDIA report, mobile employees make up most of the workforce today.
+Only 33% of workers are “tethered” to a single place, like a central office or store.
 In this article we’re going to take a look at the future of mobility in the workplace, and the trends that we can expect to see going forward.

 1. The Generational Shift